zhongfu/tp/docs/UserGuide.md

 Examples:

-* `personfind Nicole Hardware` finds all employees with ‘Nicole’ **and** ‘Hardware’ in their name and/or tags.
+* `personfind Nicole Hardware` finds all employees with "Nicole" **and** "Hardware" in their name and/or tags.
-* `personfind Nicole` finds all employees with ‘Nicole’ in their name and/or tags.
+* `personfind Nicole` finds all employees with "Nicole" in their name and/or tags.
-* `personfind Nicole Hardware Display` finds all employees with ‘Nicole’, 'Hardware', **and** 'Display' in their name and/or tags.
+* `personfind Nicole Hardware Display` finds all employees with "Nicole", "Hardware", **and** "Display" in their name and/or tags.

 ![before](images/screenshots/personfind/personf_before.png)